SU-IST707-SP26/group-project-team2/admin/WORKLOG.md

 - Evaluate additional models (Logistic Regression, Gradient Boosting/XGBoost) for comparative performance.
 - Integrate baseline modeling results into milestone report and project checkpoint documentation.

+# 2026-03-18 – Milestone 4/5: Baseline Modeling with KNN for Diabetes Prediction

+**Context:**
+Built an KNN model to classify diabetes (`DIABETE_BIN = 1`) using PCA-transformed health variables from the BRFSS 2024 dataset.

+**Solution Implemented:**

+- Loaded the cleaned BRFSS 2024 dataset and selected key health variables: `_ASTHMS1`, `CHCKDNY2`, `_DRDXAR2`, `_EDUCAG`, `_INCOMG1`, `_AGE_G`, `_SEX`, `WTKG3`, `HTM4`, `_RFBMI5`, `_BMI5`, `_RFDRHV9`, `_RFSMOK3`, `_TOTINDA`.
+- Checked for missing values and handled them by dropping or imputing as needed.
+- Split data into train/test sets (80/20), stratified by diabetes status.
+- Applied `StandardScaler` for feature scaling and PCA for dimensionality reduction (retaining 95% variance).
+- Trained a K-Nearest Neighbors (KNN) classifier on PCA-transformed features.
+- Evaluated model performance using a classification report, focusing on precision, recall, and F1-score.

+**Impact:**

+- The model achieved **accuracy of 81%**, but performance on the minority class (diabetes) is low:
+  - Precision: 0.39
+  - Recall: 0.20
+  - F1-score: 0.26
+- Macro F1-score is 0.58, showing moderate average performance across classes.
+- PCA analysis showed that PC1 is dominated by **weight, height, BMI, and sex**, while PC2 captures **age and chronic conditions like arthritis**.
+- Scatterplots of PC1 vs PC2 indicate overlapping clusters between diabetic and non-diabetic individuals, confirming that simple linear separation is difficult.

+**Next Steps:**

+- Apply oversampling methods (e.g., SMOTE) to address class imbalance.
+- Test additional classifiers such as XGBoost or Random Forest for better discrimination of diabetic cases.

 ## 2026-03-05 - Milestone 1: Milestone 1: Data Acquisition & Variable Review (Arakkal)